-The Learning Resources Center (LRC) supports the educational programs of the college and encourages the use of its facilities and services for educational, intellectual, and cultural pursuits by all citizens of the community.
+The Learning Resources Center (LRC) supports the educational programs of the College and encourages the use of its facilities and services for educational, intellectual and cultural pursuits by all citizens of the community.

-You are welcome to suggest book or audiovisual additions to the LRC collection by dropping off your written requests at either circulation desk.
+You are welcome to suggest book or media additions to the LRC collection by filling out a request at either the circulation or reference desks.